Histoplasma capsulatum

 • Geographic distribution: H. capsulatum is found in multiple locations across the globe.

-• The fungus can also be found in parts of South America, Asia, Europe, and Africa.
+• The fungus can also be found in parts of South America, Asia, Australia, Europe, and Africa.

-• Fungus grows in soil, particularly if enriched by bird or bat guano (e.g. bird roosts, chicken coops, caves with bats).
+• Fungus grows in soil, particularly if it is enriched by bird or bat guano (e.g., bird roosts, chicken coops, caves with bats).
 However, most people with histoplasmosis do not recall encounters with such material.

-• Dimorphic growth: H. capsulatum may grow as a mold or as a yeast depending on the situation.
+• Dimorphic growth: Depending on the situation, H. capsulatum may grow as a mold or yeast.

 • Morphology as mold